amaansaxena/Java-Lab/exp4/README.md

----

 # Vector Operations in Java

 ## Overview

-This project implements a custom `Vector` class in Java that supports 2D and 3D vector mathematics.
+This assignment implements a custom `Vector` class in Java that supports 2D and 3D vector mathematics.
 It includes robust error handling using a custom exception class to ensure that operations are only performed on vectors with compatible dimensions.

 ## Features